-The actions described in this section were identified by information taken from the personal communication with the BLM and other Federal agency staff and personal communication with commercial and local representatives of the Chambers of Commerce and local economic development entities in the area.
-(See Table 4-1.)
-There are some actions that could be considered speculative, such as stating that more development would occur in an area because existing recreational facilities would entice additional facilities to accommodate expansion.
-These are actions that would not meet the criteria which potential future actions must meet to be considered reasonably foreseeable, such as 1) legislation drafted to implement the action; 2) the existence of a completed approved plan; 3) an awarded contract for work on action; or 4) any work on an action that is currently being prepared.
+The actions described in this section were identified through personal communication with the BLM and other Federal agency staff and personal communication with commercial and local representatives of the Chambers of Commerce and local economic development entities in the area.
+Actions that could be considered speculative, such as stating that more development would occur in an area because existing recreational facilities would attract new businesses and residents, are not included in Table 4-1.
+These are actions that would not meet the criteria which potential future actions must meet to be considered reasonably foreseeable, such as: 1) legislation drafted to implement the action; 2) the existence of a completed approved plan; 3) an awarded contract for work on action; or 4) any work on an action that is currently being prepared.